nolar/kopf/docs/daemons.rst

 ==========

 It is generally expected that daemons are designed to run forever.
-However, it is possible for a daemon to exit prematurely, i.e. before the resource is deleted or the operator is exiting.
+However, a daemon can exit prematurely, i.e. before the resource is deleted or the operator terminates.

 In that case, the daemon will not be restarted again during the lifecycle of this resource in this operator process (however, it will be spawned again